RafaelBa/dotfiles/README.md

 `_non-stow` folder contains configurations that have not yet been put into the structure `stow` can work with.
 These are basically todos.

 ## Modules
+### git
+The checked-in `.gitconfig` features a "include ~/.git-configs/local-config" section, where you can add computer-local global configurations, eg. GitHub or GitLab user-name and email.

 ### zsh
 Inspired by fish the zsh config has a conf.d folder, `.zsh.conf.d`.
 The toplevel configs read every entry in that folder in order of their appearance.